wrobins/cordova-plugin-msal/README.md

 ```

 ## Multiple tenants/client applications
-You can now provide your `tenantId` or `clientId` in directly to the `msalInit` function via the `options` object.
-This means that the plugin can support swapping between different tenants/clients on the fly just by re-initialising the plugin with the new IDs.
-This is useful if you want to support different geographical regions or tenants without having to rebuild the app for each different configuration.
+If you want to support different geographical regions or tenants without having to rebuild the app for each different configuration, you can swap your tenant or client at any time by simply calling msalInit() again and specify a new tenant and/or client ID:
 ```js
 cordova.plugins.msalPlugin.msalInit(resolve, reject, {
     ...